Targets

 How to review ICPs

-Review each ICP before relying on it for signals, sourcing, lists, or campaigns.
+Review each ICP before relying on it for signals or lists.

 For each ICP, check: